bagrounds/obsidian-github-publisher-sync/content/videos/the-secret-skill-every-tech-leader-possesses.md

 ![The Secret Skill Every Tech Leader Possesses](https://youtu.be/uUKAVfIahCY)

 Once you see it, you can't unsee it.
-To help others grow, focus less on new knowledge and more on new awareness.
+To help others grow, focus less on new knowledge and more on ne
+w awareness.
 Engineers are smart and learn fast.
 Often, what's holding them back is the lack of recognition of a key concept at a critical moment.